lealre/fastapi-testcontainer-asyncpg/docs/index.md

     return 'asyncio'
 ```

-Now, in the `postgres_container`, the `anyio_backend` is passed, and all the tests that use the `postgres_container` as a fixture at some level will be marked to run asynchronously.
+Now, in the `postgres_container`, the `anyio_backend` is passed, and all the tests that use the `postgres_container` as a fixture at any level will be marked to run asynchronously.

 Below is the `postgres_container` function, which will be responsible for creating the `PostgresContainer` instance from `testcontainers`.
-The `asyncpg` is passed as an argument in the class to specify that this will be the driver used.
+The `asyncpg` driver is passed as an argument to specify that it will be the driver used.

 ```py title="tests/conftest.py" linenums="20"
 @pytest.fixture